DanaAlesmael/Designing-a-new-robot/README.md

 * Head: Since robots are created with the purpose to mimic normal human activities, the idea of half robot and half human face was applied.

-1. Robot side:
+1. Robot side: This side contained the basic elements that represent robots.

-2. Human side:
+2. Human side: This side contained simple drawing of half eyes, nose, and lip.

+- The idea was to give the face on the side more robotic look by adding different materials.
+However, it was kept simple due to shortage of time.

 * Neck: